CANDELbio/pret-prepare/README.md

 Because transaction order matters for references to other entities in many data stores, Pret uses the metamodel's annotations to guarantee a transaction ordering that ensures any referenced entity will be transacted before the entities that refer to it.
 This ordering is encoded in the lexicographical sort of the `XX-priority-` prefix of files generated in Pret's working directory.
-Transaction backend implementers should use ascending string sort to determine which order files should be transacted in.
+Transaction backend implementers should use ascending string sort to determine which order files should be transacted in to accommodate reference resolution.
 All files with identical levels of `XX-priority-` can be transacted in parallel.
 For some attributes, note that entity identity resolution might result in one entity's attributes being transacted across several batches of transactions in different files.
 Downstream consumers of data produced b Pret and validations that check Pret for referential integrity should ensure that an entire dataset or batch of prepared data has been transacted before assigning semantic value to the presence or absence of attributes on entities.